 We mixed it up with city options as well as nature options but really tried to push the nature and parks as I know from my experience living in the area that I was always keen to escape for something different.

-These Pittsburgh weekend getaways are all within 5 hours of the city and some can actually be done as a day trip (although we definitely recommend an overnighter)!
+These Cincinnati weekend getaways are all within 5 hours of the city and some can actually be done as a day trip (although we definitely recommend an overnighter)!